 Officials from Metropolis at Metrotown mall say it’s just a matter of time before something bad happens at a busy Metrotown intersection.

-The crosswalk between Metrotown SkyTrain station and the mall, next to the parkade exit to Central Boulevard, is a safety concern, according to Breanna Guy, manager of security, fire and life safety and Metropolis at Metrotown.
+The crosswalk between Metrotown SkyTrain station and the mall, next to the parkade exit to Central Boulevard, is a safety concern, according to Breanna Guy, manager of security, fire and life safety at Metropolis at Metrotown.

 “We’ve quite frequently seen dangerous actions taken by pedestrians to catch a train or make an appointment at Metropolis at Metrotown,” Guy told the city’s transportation committee Nov.
 21.